List of Australia One Day International cricket records: Most career wickets

+Most wickets against each team

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

 No bowler in the history of ODI cricket has taken all 10 wickets in an innings.
 The closest to do so was Sri Lankan fast bowler Chaminda Vaas.
 In the opening match of the 2001 LG Abans Triangular Series between Sri Lanka and Zimbabwe at the Singhalese Sports Club Cricket Ground in Colombo, Vaas took 8/19.
 Pakistani Shahid Afridi, who returned figured of 7/12 against the West Indies at Providence Stadium in Guyana in July 2013, sits behind Vaas.
 Australia's undefeated run during the 2003 Cricket World Cup saw Glenn McGrath take 7/15 against in Namibia and Andy Bichel 7/20 against England for the third and fifth best in ODI history.
-These performances broke the long standing Australian record of Gary Gilmour's 6/14 set during the semi final of 1975 Cricket World Cup against England.
+These performances broke the long-standing Australian record of Gary Gilmour's 6/14 set during the semi-final of 1975 Cricket World Cup against England.